 Although the board of trustees has authority to grant ad hoc Cost of Living Increases (COLAs) under limited circumstances, these COLAs have not been shown to have a historical pattern, the amounts of the COLAs have not been relative to a defined cost-of-living or inflation index, and there is no evidence to conclude that COLAs will be granted on a predictable basis in the future.
-Therefore, for purposes of determining the present value of benefits, these COLAs were deemed not to be substantively automatic and the present value of benefits excludes COLAs not previously granted by the board of trustees.
+Therefore, for purposes of determining the present value of benefits, these COLAs were deemed not to be substantively automatic, and the present value of benefits excludes COLAs not previously granted by the board of trustees.

 The current year actuarial assumptions utilized for the report are outlined at the end of this report.
-All assumptions used are based on estimates of future long-term experience for the system as described in the system's 2020 Experience Study report.
+All assumptions used are based on estimates of future long-term experience for the system as described in the system's 2020 Experience Study report unless otherwise specified.
 All calculations, recommendations, and conclusions are based on the assumptions specified.
 To the extent that prospective experience differs from that assumed, adjustments to contribution levels will be required.
 Such differences will be revealed in future actuarial valuations.
-All calculations, recommendations, and conclusions are based on the assumptions specified.
-To the extent that prospective experience differs from that assumed, adjustments to contribution levels will be required.
-Such differences will be revealed in future actuarial valuations.
-The net effect of the changes in demographic assumptions on the normal cost accrual rate was an increase of 1.6958%.
-The net effect of the change in the valuation interest rate on the normal cost accrual rate was an increase of 3.8801%.
+The net effect of the changes in the valuation interest rate on the normal cost accrual rate was an increase of 2.0084%.